The best calorie tracking app, 2026

 Limitations

-Best for: Users tracking for micronutrient adequacy, clinical conditions, or athletic protocols where nutrient field completeness matters more than database size.
+Best for: Users who specifically refuse to use AI photo recognition in any form and want a pure manual-database tracker for micronutrient adequacy, clinical conditions, or athletic protocols where nutrient field completeness matters more than database size.

 MacroFactor